yosra-harbaoui/Teaching-HEIGVD-RES-2017-Labo-00/README.md

 #### 2.2.
 Install apache maven

 ![image](./diagrams/maven-logo.png)

+**Note**:* you might skip this step if you don't want to build your projects on the command line in your host operating system (i.e. if you want to build it with Netbeans on your host and with maven in the Vagrant lab box).
+However, installing maven is quick and easy, so we recommend that you do it.*

 Apache maven is a software development tool that is extremely popular in the Java community.
 As a matter of fact, if you work in a professional environment or contribute to an open source project, there is *no way* that you will escape it.